Loripes95/website/content/post/visiting_Princeton/index.md

 #  - 教程

 ---
-During the Spring semester, I will be visiting the Department of Economics at Princeton University, hosted by [Professor Gialuca Violante](https://violante.economics.princeton.edu/).
+During the Spring semester, I will be visiting the Department of Economics at Princeton University, hosted by [Professor Gianluca Violante](https://violante.economics.princeton.edu/).
 I look forward to being part of such a vibrant academic community!

 {style="text-align: justify;"}